mosaic-design-system/docs/src/components/tabs-1.md

-      •\tTabs should be arranged in a logical order for example the first tab is the most important or more most read
+      •\tTabs should be arranged in a logical order for example the first tab is the most important or more most read.

+      •\tTab titles should be no longer than either one or two words.

       \r

-      •\tSingle tabs should never be used
+      •\tA minimum of two tabs should be used with a maximum of up to eight to ensure tabs remain on a single row and don't wrap onto two.

       \r

-      •\tTabs should not be used as an alternative form of navigation replacing links or breadcrumbs to take the user to another page or part of the application
+      •\tTabs should not be used as an alternative form of navigation replacing links or breadcrumbs to take the user to another page or part of the application.

       \r